 Tropical convection always appears above sea or rainforest, with moist air at the surface, so the rising air will follow the saturated adiabatic lapse rate (SALR) until the tropopause.
 Tropical storms will even break through the tropopause locally and transport energy to up to 18 km high.

-Then the air is trapped between the cooler troposphere beneath it and the hotter stratosphere above it.
-Before it can descend it has to cool down until it can follow the dry adiabatic lapse rate.
+Finally the air gets trapped between the cooler troposphere beneath it and the warmer stratosphere above it.
+Before it can descend, it has to cool down until it can follow the dry adiabatic lapse rate curve.

 In the mean time it is not hanging still, but drifting away to the subtropical regions.
-During this journey the air looses energy by radiating to space:
+During this journey the air slowly looses energy by radiating into space:

 In the diagram you can see how the upward flow ends at 14,5 km high and a temperature of –65 C, following the SALR.